-Unfortunately, running Swiss national championships, conducting qualifiers for the World Championship of the International e-Sports Federations, and finally actually sending some lucky Swiss players to represent Switzerland in the World’s does not come for free.
-Neither do General Assemblies and other meetings of the SeSF.
+Unfortunately, all of our activities, including organising stakeholders meetings and round tables, creating monthly talk-shows, conducting qualifiers for the World Championship of the International e-Sports Federations, and finally actually sending some lucky Swiss players to represent Switzerland in the World’s does not come for free.
+Neither do General Assemblies and other meetings of the SESF.
+We therefore need funds to be able to fund all the different activities that make the SESF relevant.

-Not only members of the SeSF pay membership fees to the federation, but also the federation itself needs to pay membership fees to other national and international structures it is a member of.
+Not only ordinary members of the SESF pay membership fees to the federation, but also the federation itself needs to pay membership fees to other national and international structures it is a member of.

-Today this is only the International e-SPorts Federation, but in future we’d be happy to also be required to pay membership fees in organisations such as Swiss Olympic.
+Today this is only the International e.Sports Federation, but in future we’d be happy to also be required to pay membership fees in other organisations.

 Although we have a great community with great voluntary spirit, we try to compensate them for their efforts wherever we can.

-When helping out at events for example, we try to compensate their travel expenses, pay their meals and provide them with accommodation if necessary.
+When helping out or refereeing at events for example, we try to compensate their travel expenses, pay their meals and provide them with accommodation if necessary.

 What will NOT happen with it?